Viviana Zocco: Biography

-Education

-Zocco has an accounting degree from the Pontificia Universidad Católica Argentina and an MBA from Universidad del CEMA.
-She also studied Business Administration at Darden Graduate School of Business Administration, in the University of Virginia.

-Career

-While studying in college, Zocco started working for Bank of America in Argentina in 1984.
-In 1988, she went on to work as CFO for Dow Chemical where she stayed till 1992.

 Standard & Poor's

 In 1992, Zocco co-founded, with Diana Mondino, Risk Analysis S.A., one of the first local rating agencies in Argentina that, owing to its success, was acquired in 1995 by Standard & Poor's, with Zocco taking on the role at S&P as Managing Director for Latin America Origination business, and Buenos Aires Office Head.
 The acquisition of Risk Analysis by Standard and Poor's was published and studied by Babson College and it can be found as a study case in Harvard Business Review.